tchang1997/steerability/src/steerability/REPLICATION.md

 ```

 and training probes will be saved at `./training_probes/` for further inspection.
 By default, we also log via `wandb`, which can be configured via `export WANDB_PROJECT=[your_project_name]`.

+## Creating steerability plots and flow diagrams

+All figures in our paper were created in `create_steerability_plots.ipynb`, including static vector flow diagrams.
+For dynamic flow diagrams, we recommend the `steerflow` tool (see main README)!